 $200,000 (estimated)

-The documentary includes narration by Jeff Goodell and interviews with prominent geologists and the President of the West Virginia Coal Association.
+Narrated by Jeff Goodell, the documentary features insightful interviews with leading geologists and the President of the West Virginia Coal Association, offering diverse perspectives on the issue.

 Documentary